 - The Joint Remote Sensing Research Program (JRSRP) Seasonal Fractional Cover and Ground Cover products available through TERN AusCover

 - Integrate 30 years of satellite data identifying trends in woody vegetation and ground cover.
-Around 12 billion individual satellite pixels across the continent were analysed for each time period, requiring enormous high-performance computing resources and contemporary data science techniques.
+Around 12 billion individual satellite pixels across the continent were analysed for each time period, requiring high-performance computing resources and contemporary data science techniques.

 - Analyse trends specifically relating to grazing regions and the continent

 - Analyse trends for every rural grazing property